7enderhead/antiweb/documentation/_sources/antiweb.txt

 If the user added the -i flag, the file gets added to Sphinx' index.rst file.
-Between the :py:class:`start(generated)` and :py:class:`(generated)` directives is the space for automatic added files, you can manually add files below the @(generated) directive.
+Between the :py:class:`start(generated)` and :py:class:`end(generated)` directives is the space for automatic added files, you can manually add files below the :py:class:`end(generated)` directive.

 ::